cures-hub/cures-condec-jira/doc/features/dashboard.md

 5. **metrics on the decision levels and decision groups**, e.g. *Which decision groups are there in the project?
 How many decisions are documented per decision level and group?*

 The metric plots are created using the [Apache ECharts library](https://echarts.apache.org).
-The four dashboard items are shown in the following sections.
+The five dashboard items are shown in the following sections.

 ## Rationale Coverage
 This dashboard item shows the **coverage of requirements, code, and other software artifacts (=knowledge elements)